-Although we keep a close eye on drug trafficking news from around the country, the Florida House Experience pays especially close attention when things happen in our backyard.
+Although we keep a close eye on drug trafficking news from around the country, FHE Health pays especially close attention when things happen in our backyard.

 Florida has long been known as a hotbed for drug trafficking, ever since the early days of air travel.
 The Port of Miami was known as one of the most heavily used cocaine shipping lanes in the1980s and early ’90s, and it still is today.
 The problem is that most people think that trafficking through Florida is in the past.

 Unfortunately, this isn’t accurate.
 As recently as April 2018, known drug traffickers based in Central America were reported to be buying small planes in South Florida, presumably to use in smuggling through the area.